spesmilo/electrum/contrib/osx/notes_for_arm.md

-# Notes on how to build Electrum on Apple M1 OSX
+# Notes on building Electrum on Apple M1 OSX

 1. Clone repository and build Electrum as usual: